decagondev/CSEU3-DataStructures-GP/README.md

 What is a Binary Search Tree?
 - tree structure
-- comprises of nodes that are in turn also binary search trees
+- comprises of nodes that are also binary search trees
 - has a max of 2 children (left, right)
 - left nodes data must always be lower value than the parents node
 - the nodes value must be greater than or equal to the parents node